Mascot Generator for Vibe Coders

 This isn't a criticism — it's a side effect of how fast AI coding tools let you ship.
 The templates are good.
 They are also identical.
 When every competitor you're launching against looks interchangeable, your product gets mentally filed as "another AI slop app" within three seconds.

 A mascot breaks the pattern instantly.
 It is the one visual element that is definitionally not in the template, because it has to be yours.
-The data backs the effect up: mascot-led campaigns are 37% more likely to gain market share3 and Duolingo credits its owl with 80% organic user acquisition2 and $1.04B in 2025 revenue1.
-For a deeper read on the engagement lift, see the Duolingo effect.
+The campaign-effectiveness research and the canonical consumer-app case (Duolingo's owl) are broken down in the brand mascot guide and the Duolingo effect — the short version is the lift isn't small.

 Where your mascot lives in a vibe-coded app